Now is an exciting time to check out Finnish & Nordic Studies at Finlandia University!

 Seminar in Finnish culture and society as well as anthropological qualitative research methods including 2.5 week collaborative research project in Finland to take place immediately following spring semester.
 Enrollment by accepted application in fall term.
 Students build communication, professional development, and team-based research skills.
 Spring semesters.
 Prerequisites: Junior standing and instructor approval.

 Finlandia University boasts several study abroad options in Finland, both specific to major programs, and open to all disciplines.
-Students may spend as little as three weeks, or as long as a semester in programs designed for cross-cultural experience, language proficiency, job skills development, and independent research.
+Students may spend as little as three weeks, or as long as a semester in programs designed for cross-cultural experience, language proficiency, job skills development, and collaborative research.

 Financial Aid Opportunities